kairwang01/revo_app/revo/public/README.md

 # Revo Frontend

 Progressive web experience for the Revo C2B2C electronics trade-in platform.
-The UI now talks exclusively to the hosted backend at `https://revo-backend-o03w.onrender.com`, so there is no mock API, fixture JSON, or local data hydration step required.
+The UI talks exclusively to the hosted backend at `https://revo-backend-o03w.onrender.com`, so there is no mock API, fixture JSON, or local data hydration step required.

 ## Tech Stack